dereuromark/cakephp-audit-stash/docs/usage.md

 ### Storing Additional User Information

-If you need to store more user information beyond a single identifier (e.g., both user ID and email, or user name), you can create a custom metadata listener using the `AuditStash.beforeLog` event:
+If you need to store more user information beyond `userId` and `userDisplay` (e.g., user email, role, etc.), you can add custom metadata using the `AuditStash.beforeLog` event:

 ```php
 use Cake\Event\EventInterface;